Faith: The Unholy Trinity: Film adaptation

 On December 9, 2024, it was announced that a film adaptation based on the game was in development, with Brandon Salisbury to direct.
 Others involved in the project include Steve Barton and George Demick as executive producers, and John Esposito as screenwriter.

+On March 26, 2026, Variety announced that Alanah Pearce had joined the project as screenwriter and producer, through her recently-launched production company Charred Pictures.
+Additionally, the game's developer Mason Smith, credited as Airdorf Games, was confirmed as an executive producer.